GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

 are commonly applied in two-class problems and their extension to multiclass problems is usually done through pairwise analysis.

+In the case of multiclass problems, the AUC provides two groups of
+values: first, each class obtains an AUC value using a “one vs all” approach; second, a general AUC value of model performance is obtained from the average of each class AUC ([Robin et al., 2011](#ref-robin_proc_2011);
+[**hand_simple_200?**](#ref-hand_simple_200)).
+In the case of the ROC curve, individual curves of each class are plotted using the previously mentioned “one vs all” approach.
+The present study tested 10 different models with a three-class classification problem which would involve a total of 30 different ROC curves (three curves per 10 models).
+In this paper, we have provided only the three ROC curves of the best model.
+When analyzing lithic materials, the use of thresholds to guarantee true positives and avoid false positives is of special interest.
+The use of thresholds better indicates the accuracy of a model considering these probability values.
+In the present study we have slightly variated the interpretation of the AUC values ([Lantz, 2019](#ref-lantz_machine_2019)) with intervals interpreted as follows:

+- 0.9 to 1: outstanding
+- 0.85 to 0.9: excellent
+- 0.8 to 0.85: good
+- 0.75 to 0.8: acceptable
+- 0.7 to 0.75: fair
+- 0.6 to 0.7: poor
+- 0.5 to 0.6: no discrimination

+Strong levels of correlation are present between the variables of the present study.
+The issue of multicollinearity in classification remains a matter of debate.
+It is commonly pointed that for multiple linear regressions, collinearity affects the interpretation of coefficients (variables), but does not affect the quality of the predictions ([James et al., 2013](#ref-james_introduction_2013)).
+Additional arguments indicate that if the collinearity between variables of the training set is also present in the test set, it should not be considered a problem.
+In the present study variables presenting perfect levels of collinearity (mean and Ra) are excluded from the training of machine learning models, and feature importance is explored among non-correlated features.
+After evaluating and determining the best model, an additional model on PCA values was trained in order to determine possible overfitting.

 ``` r
 # Check for collinearity of the data
 r <- cor(Sequential.Data[,2:16], use="complete.obs")^2